-Their first viral video was "Wolfpack or Tarheels?" uploaded on Rhett's personal YouTube channel in 2006 (no longer active) of his 3-year-old son Locke McLaughlin crying over the loss of the NC State Wolfpack and their rivalry with the North Carolina Tar Heels.
-YouTube wanted to feature this video on the home page but the duo asked to have one of their songs featured instead as they wanted to be known by their comedic work and not a viral video.
-After the video was removed for unknown reasons, the duo uploaded it to their channel, Rhett & Link.
+In 2006, Rhett uploaded "Wolfpack or Tarheels?" to his personal YouTube channel.
+The video was of his 3-year-old son crying because the North Carolina State Wolfpack lost their rivalry game against the North Carolina Tar Heels.
+YouTube asked Rhett if it could feature the video on its home page, but Rhett and Link wanted one of their songs featured instead so they'd be known for that, not a viral video.
+The video was eventually removed for unknown reasons and they uploaded it to their Rhett & Link channel.

 Rhett and Link joined YouTube on September 18, 2008.
 As of January 2020, their channel Good Mythical Morning has over 6 billion views and more than 16 million subscribers.
 They describe their channel: "Welcome to Good Mythical Morning with Rhett & Link!
 Tune in every Monday-Friday to watch us eat truly unbelievable things, explore surprising new products and trends, compete in original games with celebrity guests, implement serious experiments in hilarious ways, and more."

 After being featured on YouTube's homepage and the subsequent release of "The Facebook Song" (their most viewed video for several years), Rhett & Link established a presence on the web.
 In September 2012 Rhett & Link uploaded a video of them singing "All Night Long" by Lionel Richie, recording over 11 hours of footage starting at 7:25 pm ET on the Santa Monica Pier and ending the all-night recording at 6:30 am on Mt.
 Wilson.